 In a wormhole attack, an attacker receives packets at one point in the network, "tunnels" them to another point in the network, and then replays them into the network from that point.
-For tunneled distances longer than the normal wireless transmission range of a single hop, it is simple for the attacker to make the tunneled packet arrive sooner than other packets transmitted over a normal multihop route, for example through use of a single long-range directional wireless link or through a direct wired link to a colluding attacker.
+For tunneled distances longer than the normal wireless transmission range of a single hop, it is simple for the attacker to make the tunneled packet arrive with better metric than a normal multihop route, for example through use of a single long-range directional wireless link or through a direct wired link to a colluding attacker.
 It is also possible for the attacker to forward each bit over the wormhole directly, without waiting for an entire packet to be received before beginning to tunnel the bits of the packet, in order to minimize delay introduced by the wormhole.
 Due to the nature of wireless transmission, the attacker can create a wormhole even for packets not addressed to itself, since it can overhear them in wireless transmission and tunnel them to the colluding attacker at the opposite end of the wormhole.

 If the attacker performs this tunneling honestly and reliably, no harm is done; the attacker actually provides a useful service in connecting the network more efficiently.
 However, the wormhole puts the attacker in a very powerful position relative to other nodes in the network, and the attacker could exploit this position in a variety of ways.
 The attack can also still be performed even if the network communication provides confidentiality and authenticity, and even if the attacker has no cryptographic keys.
 Furthermore, the attacker is invisible at higher layers; unlike a malicious node in a routing protocol, which can often easily be named, the presence of the wormhole and the two colluding attackers at either endpoint of the wormhole are not visible in the route.
-As such, the effect of the wormhole on legitimate nodes may even change as nodes move; two legitimate nodes previously connected only by routes through the wormhole and thus possibly unable to communicate, will be able to communicate normally if they come within direct wireless transmission range of each other.

 The wormhole attack is particularly dangerous against many ad hoc network routing protocols in which the nodes that hear a packet transmission directly from some node consider themselves to be in range of (and thus a neighbor of) that node.
-For example, when used against an on-demand routing protocol such as DSR [21] or AODV [33], a powerful application of the wormhole attack can be mounted by tunneling each ROUTE REQUEST packet directly to the destination target node of the REQUEST.
+For example, when used against an on-demand routing protocol such as DSR [16], [17] or AODV [27], a powerful application of the wormhole attack can be mounted by tunneling each ROUTE REQUEST packet directly to the destination target node of the REQUEST.
 When the destination node's neighbors hear this REQUEST packet, they will follow normal routing protocol processing to rebroadcast that copy of the REQUEST and then discard without processing all other received ROUTE REQUEST packets originating from this same Route Discovery.
 This attack thus prevents any routes other than through the wormhole from being discovered, and if the attacker is near the initiator of the Route Discovery, this attack can even prevent routes more than two hops long from being discovered.
 Possible ways for the attacker to then exploit the wormhole include discarding rather than forwarding all data packets, thereby creating a permanent Denial-of-Service attack (no other route to the destination can be discovered as long as the attacker maintains the wormhole for ROUTE REQUEST packets), or selectively discarding or modifying certain data packets.